laghaout/learners/README.txt

 * Dockerize
 To dockerize,
-1. Run =cp .env_template .env= and edit the environment variables if needed.
+1. run =cp .env_template .env= and edit the environment variables if needed then
-2. Run =sh dockerize.sh=.
+2. run =sh dockerize.sh=.

 * Load a pickled learner
 Place yourself in the same directory as =learner.py= then run the following: